Russell County, Kansas

 - In recent years, the county has focused on promoting tourism and outdoor activities, utilizing its natural attractions and historical sites.

-This timeline provides a condensed summary of the historical journey of Russell County, Kansas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Russell County, Kansas.